 Erin Sheffield - Social media

 "I’ve always loved the natural world and our oceans in particular.
 I’m undertaking a degree in Marine and Natural History Photography, and I love to scuba-dive in our local Cornish waters and discover the life hidden in the rocky shores with an underwater camera in hand!
 I’m also an artist and paint wildlife in my spare time.
 As social media coordinator, I love sharing images and info on the wonders of the seas with the public.
 I’m also passionate about inspiring future generations, and love volunteering with FMC’s education and outreach team!"

 Steph Fincham - Web editor

 "I grew up 40 minutes away from the North Norfolk coast, home to the largest chalk reef!
 This is where I spent much of my time - rockpooling, body boarding and kayaking.
 I loved getting in the sea and finding wacky looking species endemic to the reef.
-It was here after I realised marine conservation is what I’d like to pursue.
-After this I went to Fiji to dive with bull sharks then studied Marine Conservation here in Cornwall.
-Living by the sea is the best decision I’ve made.
-Having the chance to rockpool and find species I have never seen before fascinates me and the ability to get in the sea everyday to either snorkel, freedive, surf or swim makes me appreciate the marine species and environment even further.
+It was here after I studied Marine Conservation here in Cornwall.
+Having the chance to rockpool, snorkel, freedive, surf and swim makes me appreciate the marine species and environment even further.
 Volunteering for FMC as their web editor is a very exciting job, it’s great to get involved in a community who are all so passionate about spreading awareness about our oceans".